 Student Government Association (SGA) membership includes all enrolled students of Erskine College, who are entitled to the privileges and bound by the responsibilities of the SGA Constitution.
-More information can be found on the SGA web page.

 The Student Senate, elected by members of the student body, serves as the legislative branch of the SGA, and a Judicial Council serves as the judicial branch.
 Erskine College is proud of its Honor System administered through Judicial Council

 Judicial Council is the student judiciary system of the Student Government Association.
 The Council is responsible for interpreting and maintaining the SGA constitution and the Honor Code.
 Council members are elected annually by their peers.

 While campus activities are planned by a variety of different organizations on campus, the Erskine Entertainment Board (EEB) is the Student Organization primarily responsible for bringing high quality, diverse, and most importantly FUN programming to Erskine.
 EEB is comprised of a leadership board and representatives from each class.
 For the most up to date information on events being planned by EEB and other Student Organizations visit the Erskine Campus Life Facebook page.

 Erskine College provides all students a place to learn and grow both academically and spiritually.
 For more information on Campus Ministry opportunities please contact our Campus Minister, Paul Patrick at (864) 379-6675.

 Erskine College is home to over 40 different student organizations.
 These groups range from denominational groups to music and recreational activities.
 A list of the current student organizations is below.
 If you are an Erskine student and are looking for a certain organization and do not see it listed please contact either your SGA President or the Student Services office for more information about starting your own organization.

 Student-led Campus Organizations